Business Plan Examples and Sample For Students

 Business Plan Example For Students

 The students set the company name “BambooS.”
 It sells reusable and eco-friendly bamboo straws.
 Straws are a unique product in Malaysia that can be customized for length and diameter.
 Besides, the company offers engraving services for customers.
 So, customers can customize a meaningful word on the bamboo straw for engraving.
-In addition, it provides a designed pouch as packaging for our straw that looks smart.
+In addition, it provides a designed pouch for our straw that is aesthetically pleasing.

 Business Plan Example For Students